-In the centre of Madagascar’s capital, Antananarivo, endless steps connect the upper and lower city.
-They are called the “the thousand stairs of Tana” and it is worthwhile to stop by here as a traveller.
-To reach the stairs, simply follow the Independence Road towards the Street of 26th June 1960 (Independence Day of Madagascar).
+In the center of Madagascar’s capital, Antananarivo, endless steps connect the upper and lower city.
+They are called the “the thousand stairs of Tana” and it is worthwhile to stop by here as a traveler.
+To reach the stairs, simply follow the Street of Independence towards the Street of 26th June 1960 (Independence Day of Madagascar).

 Public toilets are located halfway up the southern stairs.
-From the edge of the crossing road below you have a great view over the many hundreds of parasols along the stairs and the Zoma.
+From the edge of the crossing road below, you have a great view over the many hundreds of parasols along the stairs and the Zoma.
 At the end of the many steps is a small square shaded by large trees – the so-called Garden of Antaninarenina – and directly behind it the Independence Square.
+It also contains a monument to the first president of Madagascar, Philibert Tsiranana.
 There are often small groups of showmen performing traditional songs and scenes.
 The Antananarivo post office is diagonally opposite in a corner house.
-And for those who still want to drink or eat something – along the stairs and at the upper end there are small stands and hotels, so that everything is taken care of.
+And for those who still want to drink or eat something – along the stairs and at the upper end there are small stands and hotels so that everything is taken care of.